Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

 As long as the application is running, it will apply the configured layers depending on your focused application.

 You can configure several layers for a same application.
 Although it will deactivate layers on window unfocus.
 I recommand defining keyboard layers specifically to be used with this application.

+# For developers - me of the future

+- Open the .sln file with rider or visual studio.
+- .NET Core 3 with platoform extensions is used
+- The app is generated as a single fat executable. see the publish script to see the commands
+- Once publish script finished, append version to the zip files and go to the github page to make a manual release